MicrosoftDocs/sql-docs/azure-sql/database/long-term-retention-overview.md

 - W=6, M=12, Y=10, WeekOfYear=20

    Each weekly full backup will be kept for six weeks.
-Except first full backup of each month, which will be kept for 12 months.
-Except the full backup taken on 20th week of year, which will be kept for 10 years.
+Except the first full backup of each month, which will be kept for 12 months.
+Except the full backup taken on the 20th week of the year, which will be kept for 10 years.

 The following table illustrates the cadence and expiration of the long-term backups for the following policy:

-W=12 weeks (84 days), M=12 months (365 days), Y=10 years (3650 days), WeekOfYear=20 (week after May 13)
+W=12 weeks (84 days), M=12 months (365 days), Y=10 years (3650 days), WeekOfYear=20 (the week after May 13)

    ![ltr example](./media/long-term-retention-overview/ltr-example.png)